Recognizing The Stages Of Depression: What You Need To Know

 Traditionally, there has been a stigma surrounding mental health conversations, but thankfully the tide is turning in that regard.
 Whereas previous generations were expected to “just deal with it” and were culturally discouraged from talking about their mental health, today, people are growing more open to talking about these issues together.
 Because mental health conditions are losing this stigma, we now know that major depressive disorder is one of the most common mental health disorders among adults.
 20.1 million adults in the United States have experienced at least one depressive episode.

 There are many depression types, which means a diagnosis is not a “one size fits all” proposition.
 You could experience all the symptoms of depression or only a few.
 You could go through stages where you experience a mild form of depression for a period of time and exhibit no symptoms for another.
+The stages of depression are similar to the stages of grief in that they are not always linear or predictable.
 This emotional roller coaster can be a chaotic experience, and even more so if you are unable to recognize the signs of depression.

 The following list includes several different types of depression, but it is by no means an exhaustive list or a diagnostic tool.
 This list is meant to be a starting place for you to familiarize yourself with the types of depression, which will help you recognize the signs of depression in your own life and the lives of your loved ones.
 After reviewing this list, if you believe you may be experiencing a form of depression, talk to a licensed professional to get a treatment plan that works for you.